Ueno Zoo with Kids

 Q: Where is Ueno Zoo located?

-A: Ueno Zoo is located inside Ueno Park in the Taito Ward of Tokyo, Japan.
-The main entrance is a 5-minute walk from JR Ueno Station, making it one of the most accessible family attractions in the city.
+A: Ueno Zoo is located in Ueno Park, in Tokyo’s Taito Ward.
+The main entrance is about a 5-minute walk from JR Ueno Station, making it one of the most convenient family attractions in the city.

 Q: How much is admission to Ueno Zoo for kids and families?

-A: Ueno Zoo tickets cost about ¥600 for adults, ¥200 for children ages 13–15, and are free for kids under 12.
-Family visitors can buy tickets at the entrance or through vending machines near Ueno Park.
+A: Ueno Zoo admission costs ¥600 for adults and ¥200 for children ages 13–15.
+Kids under 12 enter for free, making it budget-friendly for families.
+Tickets can be purchased at the entrance or vending machines near Ueno Park.

 Q: What are Ueno Zoo’s opening hours and closing days?

-A: Ueno Zoo is generally open from 9:30 AM to 5:00 PM, with last entry at 4:00 PM.
-The zoo is closed on Mondays (or the following day if Monday is a public holiday).
-Always check the official website for seasonal schedule updates.
+A: Ueno Zoo is open from 9:30 AM to 5:00 PM, with last entry at 4:00 PM.
+The zoo is closed on Mondays, or the following day if Monday is a public holiday.
+Always check the official website for seasonal updates.

 Q: What animals can you see at Ueno Zoo?